LoginRadius/egnature/CONTRIBUTING.md

 ### Useful Tags

 - `support`: the issue asks helps from developers of our group.
 If you need helps to locate and handle problems or have any idea to improve Egnature, mark it as `support`.
-- `bug`: if you find a problem which possiblly could be a bug, please tag it as `bug`.
+- `bug`: if you find a problem which possibly could be a bug, please tag it as `bug`.
 Then our group members will review that issue.
 If it is confirmed as a bug by our group member, this issue will be tagged as `confirmed`.
   - A confirmed bug will be resolved prior.
   - If the bug has negative impact on running online application, it will be tagged as `critical`, which refers to top priority, and will be fixed ASAP!
   - A bug will be fixed from lowest necessary version, e.g. A bug needs to be fixed from 0.9.x, then this issue will be tagged as `0.9`, `0.10`, `1.0`, `1.1`, referring that the bug is required to be fixed in those versions.